PotatoZip/PotatoZip/README.md

 ### Hello there 👋
 ---
 Welcome to my GitHub profile!
-I’m Wiktor, a Computer Science student at Cracow University of Technology 📚🎓 <br>
+I’m Wiktor, a Cybersecurity student at Cracow University of Technology 📚🎓 <br>
 My interests lie in technology and computers, where I dive deep into both the software and hardware engineering aspects 💻🚀<br>
 I’m constantly exploring and learning programming, with a particular focus on Python 🐍